paolodelia99/py-pacman/README.md

 # Todos

 - [ ] implement fruit
+- [ ] state matrix in another screen
 - [ ] implement AI bot that is going to beat everything

 # License